 Part One: Historical Context

-The first section of this book deals with the historical context of comic books in America as it relates to the eventual formation of the graphic novel in the 1980s.
-Baetens and Frey provide a general overview of key developments and issues in the American comics industry, beginning with the moral panic of the 1950s that emerged in response to violent content and adult themes in certain comics, particularly in the horror and crime genres, and which led to widespread censorship through the infamous Comics Code of 1954.
-In the narrative offered by Baetens and Frey, this censorship was a catalyst for change in the comics industry, encouraging a rebellion against conservatism that fueled the underground comix of the 1960s, which themselves provided the foundations for later graphic novels.
-Situating graphic novels within a narrative of rebellion and revolution, Baetens and Frey carefully manage one of the main issues with graphic novels as a medium: their implication in commercial strategies of cultural legitimisation.
-As a genre, graphic novels are often viewed as the construct of publishers wanting to reach a broader audience through repackaging comic books in a culturally acceptable form: the novel.
-In shifting the focus from graphic novels as a genre to the graphic novel as a medium, Baetens and Frey manage to avoid this somewhat thorny issue in the history of the graphic novel.
+The first section of this book deals with the historical context of comic books in America and the eventual formation of the graphic novel in the 1980s.
+Baetens and Frey provide a general overview of key developments and issues in the American comics industry, beginning with the moral panic of the 1950s that emerged in response to violent content and adult themes in certain comics–particularly in the horror and crime genres–which led to widespread censorship through the infamous Comics Code of 1954.
+In the narrative offered by Baetens and Frey, this censorship was a catalyst for change in the comics industry, encouraging a rebellion against conservatism, which fueled the underground comix of the 1960s.
+These provided the foundations for later graphic novels.
+Situating graphic novels within a narrative of rebellion and revolution, Baetens and Frey carefully manage one of the main issues with graphic novels: their implication in commercial strategies of cultural legitimisation.
+Graphic novels are often viewed as the construct of publishers wanting to reach a broader audience through repackaging comic books into a culturally acceptable form: the novel.
+In shifting the focus from graphic novels as a category to the graphic novel as a medium, Baetens and Frey manage to avoid this somewhat thorny issue in their history.